 How can you lower copyright risks?
 Lowering copyright infringement risks is a goal of every library, organization and business.
 This article provides tips for identifying your copyright risks when using third-party content, and keeping those risks to a minimum.
-Use this information as guidelines to identify possible copyright risks in your library, business or organization.

 Copyright Risk Management Checklist When Using Third-Party Content

 Applying copyright law to the use of third-party content is generally not a straight-forward process.
 For purposes of this article, third-party content is copyright materials that your library, business or organization do not own.

 - For example, the third-party content may be an image, or video clip, or an article.
 You may want to post that content on your website, include it in presentation slides, or into a research paper or book.

 To lower copyright risks, think about copyright issues in the planning stage of any project.
 You’ll need to assess each item you’d like to use.

 - Add columns and fill in what you own and which pieces of content you do not own.

 - Have you gotten past permissions to use any of these items?
 Mark that on your list too.

 Begin your list at least six weeks prior to beginning any project and prior to using any content that is protected by copyright law.
 As you determine and/or clear rights and obtain permission to use content, fill that information on your list.
 If you’re obtaining permissions, make sure you also record terms and conditions in those permissions.

 Each situation or scenario of using third-party content can have a different conclusion regarding the application of copyright law.
 As such, you cannot simply apply your country’s copyright law to your use of copyright-protected materials.
 However, whether you are in a for profit or nonprofit library, business or organization, there are key steps you can take to lower copyright risks.